 Since you don’t have work experience, it’s vital that you make the most of this section.
 In this case, your summary won’t really be about what you’ve done, but rather what skills and characteristics you offer.
-Many employers look for entry-level employees they can train quickly and effectively.
+Many employers and hiring managers look for entry-level employees they can train quickly and effectively.
 In your resume summary, you can include soft skills, interests, talents, and accomplishments.

 Dedicated “do anything” professional with a passion for business.
 Knowledgeable across many different areas in regards to business and business management.
 Ambitious and dedicated team player with a love for learning new concepts.
 Commended and proven ability to respond to challenges and succeed across a wide range of environments.

-As you can see, we can craft a summary that conveys an image of professionalism and work ethic without even dwelling on work experience.
+As you can see, we can craft a summary that conveys an image of professionalism and work ethic without even dwelling on job experience.
 A solid summary is crucial for any resume, but it is even more vital for someone without much experience.